jilljenn/andrewcharlesjones.github.io/_posts/2021-04-10-linear-dimreduction.md

 > **Theorem** (_Eckart-Young, 1936_).
 The minimizer of $\\|X - \widehat{X}\\|_2$ such that $\text{rank}(\widehat{X}) \leq k$ is given by a singular value decomposition of $X.$ In particular, $\widehat{X}^\star = U_k D_k V_k^\top$ where $D_k = \text{diag}(\sigma_1, \dots, \sigma_k)$ contains the top $k$ singular values, and $U_k$ and $V_k$ contain the corresponding left and right singular vectors.

-Equivalently, we can summarize the data in terms of its sample covariance matrix $\Sigma = XX^\top$, which implies that
+We can summarize the data in terms of its sample covariance matrix $\Sigma = XX^\top$, which implies that

 $$\Sigma = U_k D_k V_k^\top (U_k D_k V_k^\top)^\top = U_k D_k V_k^\top V_k D_k U_k^\top.$$